 Drive east and southeast of downtown to reach some of Charlotte’s most affluent residential neighborhoods, notably along Queen’s Road, throughout historic Edgehill, and closer in around the Dilworth section - the western edge of this area also has many very good restaurants.
 This area leads west into Charlotte’s historic, and once industrial, South End, which has blossomed in recent years with good eateries, cool shopping, and even a couple of gay bars.

 For more on visiting the city, check the GLBT site produced by the city's official tourism organization, the Charlotte CVB.
-Also keep in mind that the city hosts Charlotte Black Gay Pride in mid-July, and Charlotte Gay Pride in late August - the dates this year are August 24 and 25, 2013.
+Also keep in mind that the city hosts Charlotte Black Gay Pride in mid-July, and Charlotte Gay Pride in late August.